Maryann878/LinguAfrika/DEPLOYMENT_GUIDE.md

    - The build output will be in `frontend/dist`, but since root is `frontend`, Cloudflare looks for `dist` relative to that
    - **DO NOT set a deploy command** - Cloudflare Pages automatically deploys static sites after build
    - If you see a "Deploy command" field, leave it empty or delete any value in it
+   - A `wrangler.json` file in the repo root helps Cloudflare identify the build output location (already included in the repo)

 3. **Set Environment Variables**
    - Go to "Settings" → "Environment variables"